psmits/ref_beta/README.md

 the prior for mu is based on Wang et al. but with slightly less variance.

-the prior for sigma is based on recomendations in the Gelman et al. 2013 BDA3 book, the STAN manual, and else where.
+the prior for sigma is based on recomendations in the Gelman et al. 2013 BDA3 book, the STAN manual, and elsewhere. sigma the taxon-level variance in lambda and is acting as a shrkinage effect on draws from lambda.